-As most of you will (or should) be aware, the SRA Transparency Rules (the Rules) came into force back in December 2018 requiring firms to publish price and service information for various practice areas.
+As you’re no doubt aware, the SRA Transparency Rules (the Rules) came into force back in December 2018 requiring firms to publish price and service information for various practice areas.
 It’s important that you check this regularly, to ensure it’s up-to-date.

 If your firm doesn’t have a website, you must still have this information available upon request in other formats.

 The Rules also require all firms to publish details of their complaints procedure on their website, including how and when a complaint can be made to the Legal Ombudsman and to the SRA.
 From 25 November 2019 firms were also required to display the SRA’s digital logo in a prominent place on their website.

 You may also be aware that the SRA has been conducting a programme of random sweeps of firm websites to monitor on-going compliance with the Rules.